 “That is true,” he responds.
 As he speaks, a warm green line appears in sections along the southern border of the world’s largest and most famous desert.

 The Great Green Wall movement developed as an attempt to curb desertification in Subsaharan Africa by developing and planting genetically engineered trees which develop roots quickly and require very little water to thrive.
-Workers plant these trees along the border of the desert, where they take root and begin fixing arable soil in place.
+Workers plant these trees along the border of the desert, where they take root and begin fixing arable soil for agricultural land in place.
 The Wall “holds the line” against the advancing desert, and stage two will plant a second Wall advancing into the Sahara itself.
 This movement spans multiple countries and required cooperation among multiple scientific disciplines and the breadth of a continent.
 It is truly a wondrous project that celebrates the best of what humans are capable of.

 “Impressive,” Galacti allows, “but how often have your solutions caused their own set of problems?”